Leader: Christoph Zimmer

 Europe Soya Value Chain Development Group

-Pigmeat is the most important meat source in the European Union with an annual consumption of around 32 kg per person.
-Pig production is dependent on soy imports and a significant proportion of all imported soy goes to feeding pigs.
-The soy requirement is high and this high demand is difficult to meet from regional sources alone.
-Moreover, due to the nutritional advantage of soy over other protein sources, it is difficult to find an alternative.
+Pig meat Pigmeat is the most important meat source in the EU with an annual consumption of around 38 kg per person (2018).
+Pig production is dependent on soya imports and a significant proportion of all imported soy goes to feeding pigs.
+The demand for soya is high and this high demand is difficult to meet from regional sources alone.
+Moreover, due to the nutritional advantage of soya over other protein sources, it is difficult to find an alternative.
 At the same time, consumers increasingly favour regional to global chains of production.
-This provides an opportunity to drive the increased production of regionally-grown protein sources for pig meat production.
+This provides an opportunity to drive the increased production of regionally grown protein sources for pig meat production.

-The main goal is to identify and access existing knowledge in the consortium to describe prototype value chains for high quality pig products.
-The challenges are both technical, related to processing and feed management, and financial, related to the cost-effectiveness of using grain legumes from Europe in pig production.
+The main goal is to identify and access existing knowledge in the consortium to describe prototype value chains for high quality pig products, focusing on challenges in all steps of the value chain, from sourcing, processing and feed management to cost effectiveness, meat quality and marketing.
+Furthermore, possible solutions and the necessary legal and political frameworks will be described.

-The overarching ambition is to support the development of a European market of regionally-grown grain legumes for feedstuffs in pig meat production.
-This includes identifying suitable varieties low in anti-nutrient compounds and validating innovative feeding systems through field trials that combine sources of protein and amino acids.
-The Pigmeat Transition Network will work closely with both the Poultry Transition Network and the Dairy and beef Transition Network on feed economics.
+The overarching ambition is to support the development of a European market of regionally grown grain legumes for feed in pig meat production.
+This includes identifying and validating innovative feeding systems through field trials that combine sources of protein and amino acids.
+This transition network will work closely with the Poultry Transition Network.